-In the early days of Earios, Lund and Blasucci hired Priyanka Mattoo, a former agent and business partner of actor Jack Black, to build Earios.
+In the early days of Earios, Lund and Blasucci brought on Priyanka Mattoo, a former agent and business partner of actor Jack Black, as a co-founder to build Earios.
 They raised about $26,000 on the crowdfunding platform Kickstarter to jumpstart the company.
 The women then solicited trusted, professional female comedians who might want to submit their ideas for shows.
 The criteria was relatively loose.

 “Not to get all Marie Kondo, but whatever sparked joy,” said Lund.

 The name Earios comes from the word “curio,” since their podcasts are somewhat like a varied cabinet of curiosities.
 “Something for everyone!” they wrote in their Earios release statement.
 “Then we slapped the ‘Ear’ on there to make it more ‘podcasty.’
 Listen, we had a lot of options for names but for some reason we just gravitated toward Earios, and used it as a placeholder until one day we realized it was too late to turn back.
 But we love it!” said Lund.